Moving to Calgary: Everything You Need to Know About Living in Calgary

 Cost of Living in Calgary

-The cost of living in Calgary is directly dependent upon the oil and gas industry.
-When it's doing well, prices tend to fall, but when it's having troubles, prices rise.
-Average monthly utilities vary widely throughout the country.
-For basic electricity, gas and water, expect to pay $200-250 for a three-bedroom property.
+Average monthly utilities vary widely throughout the city.
+For basic electricity, gas, and water, expect to pay $200-250 for a three-bedroom property.
 Internet and cellular service can cost anywhere from $53 to $220 per month.

 Renting a one-bedroom apartment will average between $750 to $1,000 per month, depending on whether the apartment is located near the city center or outside the city center.
-A three-bedroom rental property will average around $1,200 to $1,800 per month, unless the apartment is located in the highly-desirable areas of the Southwest and Northwest.
+A three-bedroom rental property will average around $1,200 to $1,800 per month.

 More information about cost of living in Calgary: